-You'll fill out the SOFA if you file a Chapter 7, Chapter 11, or a Chapter 13 case.
-Although the form looks deceptively simple with its "check the box" format and seemingly straightforward questions, it must be completed with care to ensure that you've disclosed the information it seeks completely and accurately.
-Below is an overview of what you'll see on the form.
-For specific instructions refer to the form or to this instruction booklet offered by the U.S. Courts.
+You'll fill out the SOFA if you file for a Chapter 7, Chapter 11 or Chapter 13 bankruptcy.
+Although the form looks deceptively simple with its "check the box" format and seemingly straightforward questions, you should complete it with care to ensure that you've disclosed the information it seeks entirely and accurately.

 When you've completed the form, you will be asked to sign the form under penalty of perjury.
-Therefore, if you lie, purposely deceive or are neglectful or reckless in your answers, you can be prosecuted, receive a jail term or a very stiff fine.
+Take care how you answer the questions and don't exaggerate or omit anything—there are fines, a jail cell or both reserved for people caught lying on these forms.

 Part 1: Marital Status and Where You Lived Before

 Question 1: Current marital status

-Question 2: During the last 3 years, have you lived anywhere other than where you live now?
+Question 2: During the last three years, have you lived anywhere other than where you live now?

-Question 3: Within the last 8 years, did you ever live with a spouse or legal equivalent in a community property state or territory?
+Question 3: Within the last eight years, did you ever live with a spouse or legal equivalent in a community property state or territory?